loganbrenningmeyer/c-cube-printer/PlatonicPrinter/README.md

 ## Octahedron (8-sided)

-An octahedron can be formed by connecting the center of each of the cube's 6 faces.
+An octahedron can be formed by connecting the centers of each of the cube's 6 faces.

 <img src = https://user-images.githubusercontent.com/26773050/193700009-e89c6307-4cf9-4106-adeb-699f6994c40a.png width = 80%>